 Rich Thompson, guest author for Mapistry, has over 30 years of compliance experience in corporate environmental engineering and compliance positions with Waste Management and Republic Services.
-He is currently providing expert consulting in the areas of environmental engineering and compliance.

 The Mapistry Team published a terrific blog in October discussing the connection between business sustainability and environmental compliance.
 It described compliance as the “bedrock of sustainability”, which is strong language when you consider the spectrum of requirements for operating a successful sustainable business.

 I had an opportunity to speak about this issue while presenting at the 2018 Pollution Prevention Summit.
 My presentation, titled “The Impact of Noncompliance on Companies” focused on how noncompliance with environmental laws and regulations can impact your company.
 Direct and indirect financial costs for violations of environmental, health and safety (EH&S) requirements can hinder current and future operations.

 My presentation focused on the direct costs for penalties from regulatory bodies including the U.S. EPA, OSHA, and a multitude of state and local agencies.
 The EPA is not shy about highlighting their actions detailing annual civil and criminal enforcement results and costs for remediation or restitution for damages.
 If you’ve ever been involved in one of these events, you know how distracting and disruptive this becomes to operating your business.